-My all-time favorite beef burrito recipe — easy to make, totally customizable with your favorite fillings, and made with the hands-down best seasoned ground beef!
-This everyday burrito recipe is delicious fresh or frozen then reheated.
+Traditional all-time favorite basic beef burrito recipe — easy to make, totally customizable with your favorite fillings, and made with the hands-down best seasoned ground beef!
+This everyday burrito recipe is delicious, fresh or frozen, then reheated.

 What makes Burrito a Burrito?

 A burrito is a dish in Mexican and Tex-Mex cuisine consisting of a flour tortilla and filled with savory ingredients.
 The tortilla is sometimes lightly grilled, or heated to make it more soft and pliable, and allow it to adhere to itself when wrapped.